SbX: Network expansion

-Purple Line construction
+Purple Line

 The Purple Line, also known as the West Valley Connector, is an under construction sbX route connecting Pomona–Downtown station to Ontario International Airport.
-It is expected to open in 2025, with 21 stations at launch along Holt Boulevard.
+It is expected to open in fall 2026, with 21 stations at launch along Holt Boulevard.

 The Purple Line is slated to replace Omnitrans Route 82 west of the Ontario Mills mall with 15 minute frequencies.